 - Midface lift surgery with placement of a hard palate graft

 Although some physicians advocate the placement of a spring closure of the upper eyelid, these appliances are not stable in the eyelid, are prone to infection, and often require a commitment to multiple surgeries to maintain function.
 If the facial nerve injury has transpired during surgery to remove an acoustic neuroma (a benign brain stem tumor) and the resulting eyelid weakness does not resolve on its own, definitive steps will be needed to protect the cornea.
 A personal consultation with Dr. Steinsapir will determine the best options for your specific situation.

 Dr. Steinsapir is a UCLA- and University of Chicago-trained surgeon who has performed separate fellowships in both Cosmetic Surgery and Oculofacial Microsurgery.
-He is a board certified ophthalmologist and is a Diplomate of the American Board of Cosmetic Surgery.
+He is a board certified ophthalmologist and extensively fellowship trained.
 Many individuals travel nationally and internationally to undergo reconstructive facial nerve procedures with Dr. Steinsapir.
 To learn more about Bell’s palsy and facial nerve injuries, please contact our office.